How to get to Montezuma from La Fortuna and Arenal Volcano?

 Fast and Easy - 6hrs - $300

 Driving from La Fortuna to Montezuma is a scenic and flexible option.
 The journey takes around 5–6 hours, depending on traffic and ferry schedules, as you’ll need to cross the Gulf of Nicoya via the Puntarenas-Paquera ferry.
-Renting a car allows you to explore at your own pace, with the option to make stops at picturesque towns or viewpoints along the way.
+Renting a car lets you explore at your own pace, with the option to stop in picturesque towns or viewpoints along the way.

-Costs for car rentals vary between $40–$70 per day, with additional expenses for fuel and insurance.
-If you prefer not to drive, hiring a taxi is another option, but it can be costly, ranging from $250–$350 for the trip.
+Car rental costs range from $40 to $70 per day, with additional expenses for fuel and insurance.
+If you prefer not to drive, hiring a taxi is another option, but it can be costly, ranging from $250 to $350 for the trip.
 While convenient, the long drive can be tiring, and navigating unfamiliar roads may be challenging for some travelers.

 Writer's Tips: